 For advising help, contact Prof. Daniel McCall (email@example.com).

 Public Policy is a dual major, meaning that it must be taken alongside another major.
-Students generally begin taking courses specific to the Public Policy major in their sophomore year, but it is a good idea to take some or all of the foundation courses in your first year: POL 101 (American Government), ECON 103 (Microeconomics), ECON 104 (Macroeconomics), and/or PHIL 105 (Contemporary Moral Issues).
-You should take PP 221 (Introduction to Public Policy) as soon as possible, but it cannot be taken until after you take POL 101, 103, or 104.
+Public Policy students examine how institutions, individuals, entities, and social forces define and respond to public problems.
+Students generally begin taking courses specific to the Public Policy major in the second semester of their first year or during their sophomore year.
+But it is a good idea to take some or all of the foundational courses as soon as possible.
+Students must take either POL 101 (American Government), POL 103 (Introduction to International Relations), or POL 104 (Introduction to Comparative Politics).
+Students who score a 4 or 5 on the AP American Government Exam do not have to take an introductory POL course.
+Public Policy students also must take ECON 103 (Microeconomics) and ECON 104 (Macroeconomics) at some point.
+You should take PP 221 (Introduction to Public Policy) as soon as possible, but it cannot be taken until after you take the introductory POL class or document your AP score.
 If PP 221 is full, you may consider putting yourself on the waiting list because spaces often become available.
-For advising help, contact Prof. Anne Douds (firstname.lastname@example.org).¿¿
+For advising help, contact Dr. Anne Douds (firstname.lastname@example.org).¿

 REL 101, Introduction to Religion, introduces students to the academic study of religion and explores religious and spiritual traditions from around the globe from a comparative perspective.
 It is not a prerequisite for our 200-level courses.
 First-year students should note that most of our 200-level courses are actually open to first-year students.